zayn-anwar/SafeWare/README.md

 When downloading, replace the "INSERT YOUR IP ADDRESS" field in the run_scan function with your actual ip address.
 Also when downloading, download the .ico file along with the main script and place them both in the same folder.

+ ## If you DO NOT have Python installed on your computer, please download from this link: https://drive.google.com/file/d/1xAepEBppuMX70sgzdruS5LuJonnG-nG8/view?usp=sharing